 Meet Our Animals

-Shreveport Aquarium is home to over 3000 creatures made up of over 300 different species of marine life ranging from turtles and ducks to shrimp and sharks.
+Shreveport Aquarium is home to over 3000 creatures made up of over 300 different species of marine life ranging from turtles and eels to seahorses and sharks.
 Here is a sneak peak of just a few of them...

 Baby Epaulette Sharks